 The lower chamber of Brazil's Congress has opened a three-day debate on whether or not to impeach President Dilma Rousseff.
 Brazil's largest political party has said it plans to back the impeachment.

-The debate kicked off in Brazil's lower Chamber of Deputies on Friday withpro-impeachment lawmakers
+The debate kicked off in Brazil's lower Chamber of Deputies on Friday with pro-impeachment lawmakers chanting: "Dilma Out."

 "It's calm but I don't think it will continue that way until Sunday," House Speaker Eduardo Cunha told reporters.
 He is heading the charge to remove Brazilian President Dilma Rousseff, despite facing serious corruption charges himself.